-Here is a month wise list of a few festivals in India which will help you choose some among the many:
+Here is a month-wise list of Indian festivals which will help you choose some among the many:

 Lohri- Celebration of Lohri marks the end of winter season.
 It is celebrated with the beating of Dhol, Nagadas, and singing of traditional Lohri songs.
 Children visit the neighbourhood asking for treats.
 The festival is full of life, and you can't afford to miss the North Indian's Lohri.
 Special celebrations take place in the houses of newborns and newlyweds.

 Uttarayan- On Uttarayan, you see beautiful skies covered with kites of different sizes, designs, and colours.
 The International Kite Flying Festival of Gujarat is the most significant festival celebrated in India.
 The best location to encounter the delightful view of bright skies is either the Sabarmati Riverfront or the Ahmedabad Police Stadium.